deepdoctection/deepdoctection/README.md

 ## Requirements

-You will need a GPU to run the **d**d-Analyzer or to train a pipeline component.
+You will need a GPU to run the **dd**-Analyzer or to train a pipeline component.

 - Python >=3.8
 - NVIDIA CUDA 11.0